What to know about time off in lieu for business travel

 You’ll need to keep your country-specific laws in mind when creating a time off in lieu policy, and if you’re in the United States, your state’s regulations governing paying employees for travel.
 Companies will also need to ensure they are complying with the rules laid out in the Fair Labor Standards Act (FLSA), including restrictions on hours of work per workweek, rate of pay for overtime, and other entitlements.

-Managing time off in lieu requests can become a bit unwieldy, so firstly, it makes good sense to agree that any rules you put in place will have an workflow to streamline the process.
+Managing time off in lieu requests can become a bit unwieldy, so firstly, it makes good sense to agree that any rules you put in place will have an automated policy and approval workflow to streamline the process.

 Here’s what you’ll need to consider when creating a policy for time off in lieu for business travel: